 Humans are incapable of faking a Duchenne smile, named after Guillaume Duchenne.
 Science has proved our wiring does not permit it.

 One of the reasons why Hillary lost the 2016 election was her fake smiling and laughter.
-Particularly in situations which did not warrant humor.
+Particularly in situations that did not warrant humor.
 People were creeped out watching her laugh incongruous to the situation.
 She came across as manipulative, phony out to deceive people.
 They saw through her sham and could not trust her.
 And now VP Kamala Harris’ fake laughter is a real cause for concern.
 Her brushing off serious issues with a cackle is eerily Joker-like.

 Disgusting fake laugh of Hillary Clinton